kofi1995/laravel-sagepay/README.md

 This Package is based on <a href="https://github.com/tolzhabayev/sagepayForm-php" target="_blank">tolzhabayev's</a> SagePay library.
 Credits goes to him for the development of such an awesome library for SagePay.

+## Requirements

+PHP 5.4 and higher.
+PHP7/HHVM is fully supported too.
+Laravel 5 (I have not tested it on Laravel 4 but it might work)

 ## Installation

 To install just use composer and run the command: